xdudakm/smart-contract/readme.md

 # Smart contract example

-This project is basically a dApp for elections - DeVot.
+This project is basically a dApp for decentralized voting - DeVot.
 On smart contract, candidates and votes are stored.
 One can vote using their wallet.

 The project contains 3 packages:

-1. [substrate-docekr](substrate-docker) - a docker-compose with substrate contract node for starting local blockchain node
+1. [substrate-docker](substrate-docker) - a docker-compose with substrate contract node for starting local blockchain node
 2. [devot-contract](devot-contract) - a DeVot ink contract for elections, which contains candidates and votes
 3. [devot-web](devot-web) - a DeVot web interface for voting (interacting with the smart contract)